Information about how we define an Australian resident.

 - the nature of your accommodation

 - the nature and extent of your family relationships in Australia

 - the nature and extent of your employment, business or financial ties with Australia

 - the frequency and duration of your travel outside Australia, and

 - any other matter we think is relevant

-Generally you can only be a family member of a person if you are a partner or dependent child.
+Generally you are considered a family member of a person only if you are a partner or dependent child.